Local Expert Guest

 The “River City by the Sea” boasts more than 20 miles of wide and uncrowded beaches, close to 40 miles of the tranquil Intracoastal Waterway canal, and the longest stretch of the beautiful St. Johns River.

 Jacksonville is home to the largest urban park system in the nation, with 10 state and national parks.
 Senior travelers enjoy Jacksonville’s authentic cuisine, their thriving craft-beer scene and the fun and cosmopolitan nightlife.
-The Jacksonville Landing is a popular destination.

 Seniors are more than likely to see dolphins rolling just outside the surf line.